Aakashch-code/Portfolio-Android_App/README.md

 ### Hackathon & Open Source
 * **Hackathon Journey:** Completed a Proof Of Concept (**Xion**) involving the development of a Vendor App using APIs.
-* **Open Source Champion:** Recognized for contributions to popular Android libraries and frameworks.

 ---